abhiverse01/the-coders-handbook/Becoming an Expert Coder/J. Soft Skills for Coders.md

       - **Share Knowledge:** Use code reviews as an opportunity to share best practices and introduce new techniques or tools to the team.
   - **Pair Programming:** Pair programming involves two developers working together on the same code, with one writing the code (the “driver”) and the other reviewing each line as it’s written (the “navigator”).
     - **Benefits:**
-      - **Improved Code Quality:** The navigator can catch errors and suggest improvements in real-time.
+      - **Improved Code Quality:** The navigator can catch errors and suggest improvements in real time.
       - **Knowledge Sharing:** Pair programming helps spread knowledge across the team, as developers learn from each other’s approaches and techniques.

 - **Communication:**